Nuit-De-L-infoo/nuit-de-linfo/docs/challange1.md

-# Ocean Health Analytics Challenge
+# Ocean Health Analytics Challenge  (discontinued)

+> **IMPORTANT NOTICE**: This challenge has been discontinued and is no longer active.
+Please disregard this challenge as it will not be implemented.

 ## Overview
 This challenge combines ocean health education with data analytics, creating a comprehensive statistical tracking system for our ocean-body parallel educational platform.